Saz2049/Ambiguous-Musical-Figures/README.md

 between two interpretations?
 3) Is interpretational flexibility related to the amount of training in music theory or experience with relevant music theory concepts
 (scale degrees, Galant schemata)?

+### Terms Defined ###

+**scale degree:** a number or solfege syllable denoting the position of a pitch within the Western tonal system, ordered from 1 through 7.

+**Galant Schemata:** a meaningful pattern known to scholars to be used by composers and performers, and which are relevant musical chunks for listeners.
+Think about Pachabell’s canon, that repeating figure is a shema!
+They have been given names by scholars.
+The primary ones used here are Prinner and Romanesca schema.

+**Modulation:** refers here to the modern usage of the term where a piece of music changed from one key (e.g., C major) to another (e.g. G major).

+**Soprano (line):** a single musical line of a schema pattern, played in the highest voice.

+**Bass (line):** a single musical line of a schema pattern, played in the lowest voice.

+**Exposition:** the first section of a sonata form movement.

+**Recapitulation:** the last section of a sonata form movement, is a repeated but slightly modified form of the exposition.

+### Hypotheses ###

+The resulting hypotheses were:

+**H0:** This excerpt is not amenable to multiple interpretations, using either scale degrees or Galant schemata.

+**H1a:** This excerpt is amenable to multiple interpretations in terms of schemata; however, one interpretation (Prinner) may be easier to hear than the other (Romanesca).

+**H1b:** Furthermore, the availability of and ease of change between interpretations may differ between the expositional and recapitulatory versions of the excerpt (with the Romanesca more available in the recapitulation).

+**H2:** Participants should be able to more easily form and alternate between scale degree interpretations for a single voice (soprano, bass) than for Galant schemata (which are dependent on the presence of multiple, co-occurring features).

+**H3:** The ability to form and alternate Galant schemata interpretations may be dependent on moderate familiarity, but not a high-level expertise with Galant schemata (Expertise categories = Novice, Intermediate, Expert).
+Expertise should therefore be related to increased rigidity of interpretation (Ease of Change on a scale from 1 to 7, low to high), particularly for Schema interpretations, as such categories are overlearned and more likely to be automatically active during listening.

 ## Method ##